Edit

 • Allow reentrancy, so the grain can keep processing new calls even if previous calls get stuck waiting for confirmation.

-This means grain code can execute while some events are still in the process of being confirmed.
-The JournaledGrain<TGrainState,TEventBase> API has some specific provisions to give developers precise control over how to deal with unconfirmed events that are currently in flight.
+This means grain code can execute while some events are still being confirmed.
+The JournaledGrain<TGrainState,TEventBase> API has specific provisions giving you precise control over how to handle unconfirmed events currently in flight.

-The following property can be examined to find out what events are currently unconfirmed:
+You can examine the following property to find out which events are currently unconfirmed:

 IEnumerable<EventType> UnconfirmedEvents { get; }

-Also, since the state returned by the JournaledGrain<TGrainState,TEventBase>.State property does not include the effect of unconfirmed events, there is an alternative property
+Also, since the state returned by the JournaledGrain<TGrainState,TEventBase>.State property doesn't include the effect of unconfirmed events, there's an alternative property:

 StateType TentativeState { get; }

-Which returns a "tentative" state, obtained from "State" by applying all the unconfirmed events.
+This property returns a "tentative" state, obtained from State by applying all unconfirmed events.
 The tentative state is essentially a "best guess" at what will likely become the next confirmed state after all unconfirmed events are confirmed.
-However, there is no guarantee that it actually will, because the grain may fail, or because the events may race against other events and lose, causing them to be canceled (if they are conditional) or appear at a later position in the sequence than anticipated (if they are unconditional).
+However, there's no guarantee it actually will become the confirmed state.
+This is because the grain might fail, or the events might race against other events and lose, causing them to be canceled (if conditional) or appear later in the sequence than anticipated (if unconditional).

 Concurrency guarantees

 Note that Orleans turn-based scheduling (cooperative concurrency) guarantees always apply, even when using reentrancy or delayed confirmation.
-This means that even though several methods may be in progress, only one can be actively executing—all others are stuck at an await, so there are never any true races caused by parallel threads.
+This means that even though several methods might be in progress, only one can be actively executing—all others are stuck at an await.
+Therefore, there are never any true races caused by parallel threads.

 In particular, note that:

-These guarantees assume that the user code stays within the recommended practice concerning tasks and async/await (in particular, does not use thread pool tasks, or only uses them for code that does not call grain functionality and that are properly awaited).
+These guarantees assume your code stays within the recommended practices concerning tasks and async/await (in particular, doesn't use thread pool tasks, or only uses them for code that doesn't call grain functionality and that are properly awaited).